What is sciatica back pain?

 - soft tissue therapy

-While undergoing conservative treatments doctors may prescribed NSAIDS or other medications for pain relief and inflammation management.
+While undergoing conservative treatments doctors may prescribe NSAIDS or other medications for pain relief and inflammation management.
 Should symptoms be severe enough or if conservative measures don’t bring enough relief, your physician may also refer you to a surgeon.